Sure, sheets and towels are important, but tech stuff is probably one of the highest priorities for your college packing list.

 Here are the devices, accessories, and apps you’ll definitely want to have along with some things that might be nice to have, and a few things you can probably safely skip.

 Need to have:

 No-brainer, right?
 Check with your school to find out what they recommend before you buy.
-With the potential for online learning greater than ever, you want to make sure that your computer can handle any learning delivery systems that your school plans on using.
+With the potential for online learning greater than ever, you want to make sure your computer can handle any learning delivery systems your school plans on using.

 Laptop charging cable

 If you happen to forget yours or it dies, you can usually pick up a universal charging cord at an office supply store or many other retailers.

 Power strip with surge protection